 We also perform tests to examine stability.
 These tests reveal significant differences, such as a back-tip issue in the fully reclined Baby Jogger City Mini GT that we feel is potentially dangerous.
 The new Baby Jogger City Mini GT 2 has less risk than the older version.

 We Take the Measurements

 We refrain from using the manufacturer's specifications for weights, size, and other factors in our testing.
-Instead, we perform our own measurements for every product to compare the results apples to apples.
+Instead, we perform our own measurements for every product to compare the apples-to-apples results.
 We hope that by performing a mix of real-world and lab-style testing, we can give parents a complete picture and information to make the right choice for their families.